paramaggarwal/blog/content/jeff-bezos:-a-review./index.md

 ---
-title: "Jeff Bezos: A Review."
+title: 'Jeff Bezos: A Review.'
-description: "Amazon launched the new line of Kindle reading devices and Kindle Fire tablets yesterday.
+description: 'Amazon launched the new line of Kindle reading devices and Kindle Fire tablets yesterday.
 It was a great unveiling: product demos, ship dates and unbelievable pricing.
 Gruber is impressed.
-Though…"
+Though…'
-date: "2016-02-17T17:11:05.396Z"
+date: '2016-02-17T17:11:05.396Z'
 categories:
   - Jeff Bezos
   - Steve Jobs
   - Presentation Tips